teachingaway/teachingaway.github.io/index.md

 ---

-*Business Law*  We structure deals, raise capital and litigate disputes.
+**Business Law:**  We structure deals, raise capital and litigate disputes.

-*Intellectual Property* We secure patents and trademarks in the US and abroad.
+**Intellectual Property:** We secure patents and trademarks in the US and abroad.

-*Clients*  We work for emerging technology ventures and public companies.
+**Clients:**  We work for emerging technology ventures and public companies.

 - - -